Code-Institute-Submissions/ms1-the_rolls/TESTING.md

 Manual testing was largely undertaken by myself, as documented below.
 A number of family and friends of varying tech know how and age range also gave me their feedback.

-The following elements and sections were tested manually on all screens sizes in all orientations.
+The following elements and sections were tested manually on all screens sizes in all orientations using Chrome Developer Tools.

 ### Header
 - The navigation links were tested to ensure that they work correctly on each page.